fenrishunter500/FATEBOOK/New Stress Track.md

 ## Restoring Purity

 Purity can be restored in the same manner as the Physical and Mental tracks.
 Generally, this will be after combat has been ended and the character has had a chance to catch her breath.
 However, some form of restoration spell can be utilized in a pinch.
 In order to preform a restoration spell, firstly the casting Mahou Shoujo must have an Aspect that allows such a spell as detailed on pg [PG NUMBER].
-If so, the player must make an Overcome action using Magic Utility vs. a difficulty equal to the
+If so, the player must make an Overcome action using Magic Utility vs. a difficulty equal to the Purity box to be healed plus